pnaveen4u87/Cuisine_Classifier/README.md

 - Rama Anem - Ranem2
 - Shanthakumar Subramanian - SS81

+All the team members contributed equally to the project for the idea generation, dataset selection, model building, building web interface and documentation.
+It was a combined team effort with equal help and co‐ordination from all the team members.

+All the team members are well versed with the course concepts providing much needed ideas and feedback as required while working on the project.

 ## Data
 In this project we are classifying the food reciepe articles available in the [BBC Website](https://www.bbcgoodfood.com/recipes/category/cuisines).